ruslanmv/ruslanmv.github.io/_posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX.md

 ![image-20230801164934809](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801164934809.png)

 ## Step 2.
-Open Promt Lab
+Open Prompt Lab

-After you are in, you can open a Promt Lab
+After you are in, you can open a Prompt Lab

 ![image-20230801165358650](../assets/images/posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX/image-20230801165358650.png)